Chrisshen12/HSGEL/README.md

 # HSGEL
-Code of the paper: HSGEL: Hot-Start Graph Ensemble Learning: Tackling Large Networks with Shared Initialization and Multi-Branch Diversification
+Code of the paper: Hot-Start Graph Ensemble Learning: Tackling Large Networks with Shared Initialization and Multi-Branch Diversification
 The camera-ready paper for ICDM 2026 can be found at:

 ## Requirements